Skip to content

 } } })

-Elysia provide more granular control over error handling, and scoping mechanism
+Elysia provides more granular control over error handling, and scoping mechanism

-While Hono offers error handling using middleware-like, Elysia provide:
+While Hono offers error handling using middleware-like approach, Elysia provides:

 1. Both global and route specific error handler